-Recently, I’ve been using a Bushnell Radar Gun to measure the Ball Exit Speeds of my hitters, off the tee, before and after each session.
+Recently, I use a Pocket Radar Ball Coach to measure the Ball Exit Speeds of my hitters, off the tee, before and after each session.

 It’s not radar gun accuracy we’re looking for here, but an apples to apples comparison.
 Here’s what we’re comparing, using the radar gun, before and after each hitting session:

 - Did the hitter beat a personal record (PR), and/or

 - How consistent and stable their Ball Exit Speed readings are, or whether they’re jumping all over the place.

 Unlike bat speed, there are many things that can affect the speed of the ball coming off the bat: